 The Cannabis Cultivation and Business Taxes, authorized by Lake County voters through Measure C and Measure K, are both general purpose taxes not designated for specific uses.
-For tax revenue associated with Measure C, while the funds are a general tax available for whatever purpose the Board of Supervisors deems appropriate, the impacts to law enforcement, environmental protection, and water quality protection resources were noted as particular potential needs, along with the establishment of additional education programs for County youth relating to drug and alcohol use.
+For tax revenue associated with Measure C, while the funds are a general tax available for whatever purpose the Board of Supervisors deems appropriate, the impacts to law enforcement, environmental protection, and water quality protection resources were noted as particular potential needs, along with the establishment of programs for County youth.